easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

       Incorrectly adjusted!
       To estimate the direct effect, at least adjust for `x1` and `x2`.
 Currently, the model only adjusts for `x1`.
+You possibly also need to adjust for `x2` to block biasing paths.

       Identification of total effects